QuantConnect

 var history = History(_universe, 30, Resolution.Daily); foreach (var constituents in history) { foreach (ETFConstituentUniverse constituent in constituents) { Log($"{constituent.Symbol} weight at {constituent.EndTime}: {constituent.Weight}"); } }

-history = self.history(self.universe, 30, Resolution.DAILY) for (universe_symbol, time), constituents in history.items(): for constituent in constituents: self.log(f'{constituent.symbol} weight at {constituent.end_time}: {constituent.weight}')
+# DataFrame example where the columns are the ETFConstituentUniverse attributes: df_history = self.history(self.universe, 30, Resolution.DAILY, flatten=True) # Series example where the values are lists of ETFConstituentUniverse objects: series_history = self.history(self.universe, 30, Resolution.DAILY) for (universe_symbol, time), constituents in series_history.items(): for constituent in constituents: self.log(f'{constituent.symbol} weight at {constituent.end_time}: {constituent.weight}')

 Historical Universe Data in Research